majabojarska/Hasselhofferizer/README.md

 The image URL can be changed however you like.

+#### Update:
+Apparently, company notebooks might have some kind of security feature that doesn't just enable any device that is plugged in.

 ## Requirements
 - Arduino Pro Micro.
 However, any Arduino-compatible board with native USB support will probably work too.
 - Internet connection, because the Powershell script downloads a JPEG image from an online location.